richmahn/en_tn/act/front/intro.md

 #### What is the Book of Acts about? ####

 The Book of Acts tells the story of the early church as more and more people became believers.
 It shows the power of God and the Holy Spirit helping the early Christians.
-The events in this book began when Jesus went back to heaven and ended about thirty years later.
+The events in this book began when Jesus went back to heaven and they ended about thirty years later.

 #### How should the title of this book be translated? ####